Venmo Vs. PayPal: How Do They Compare?

 Who is Venmo or PayPal best for?

-Venmo and PayPal have some overlap in functionality, but Venmo is considered strongest as a fast, convenient way for individuals to send funds to each other.
+Venmo and PayPal have some overlap in functionality, but Venmo is considered stronger as a fast, convenient way for individuals to send funds to each other.
 PayPal can also provide person-to-person service, but its real strength is as a payment service for e-commerce that is accepted widely.
-PayPal is also supported in more than 200 countries, while Venmo only operates in the U.S.
+PayPal is supported in more than 200 countries, while Venmo only operates in the U.S.

 The Bottom Line